gnat/surreal/README.md

 * Developer ergonomics and simplicity wins.
 * Find the layer where the change needs to touch the least places.
 * Animations are done with `me().styles(...)` with CSS transitions.
 Use `await sleep(...)` for timelining.
-* Modals and dropdowns can be done in pure HTML / CSS now.
+* Dropdowns can be done in pure HTML / CSS.

 ## <a name="plugins"></a>🔌 Extending Surreal